 Read more: Coffee and a View at Printemps

-When I lived in Paris, this area- and more specifically Rue Oberkampf- was my home, and so I’m pretty sure that the 11e arrondissement will always have an extra large spot in my Paris-shaped heart.
-The site of the infamous Père Lachaise cemetery (final resting place of greats such as Jim Morrison, Oscar Wilde, and Chopin), the area is filled with great and inexpensive eateries, as well as plenty of green spaces.
-The park at Belleville is the location of the few remaining Parisian vineyards.
+When I lived in Paris, this area- and more specifically, Rue Oberkampf- was my home, and so I’m pretty sure that the 11e arrondissement will always have an extra large spot in my Paris-shaped heart.
+Nearby, you’ll also find the site of the infamous Père Lachaise cemetery, the final resting place of greats such as Jim Morrison, Oscar Wilde, and Chopin.